DunedinJS/dunedin-modern-javascript/workshops/2/overview.md

 A good text editor with JavaScript syntax support.
 [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com), and [Sublime Text](https://www.sublimetext.com/) are excellent options.

 Node.js version 6.
-Other versions may work but 6 is recommended because has official long-term-support until April 2019.
+Other versions may work but 6 is recommended because it has official long-term-support until April 2019.

 [NVM](https://github.com/creationix/nvm) is recommended to install and manage Node.js versions.
 This allows you to install multiple versions of Node.js on the same machine and easily switch between them for different projects.